Remembering Phil Gollings 1926 - 2012

-Philip had a very long and happy 85yrs in those years he saw many changes from his early school years to the present day.
-Everyone who knew Philip will have memories of the time that he touched their lives, allbeit for some briefly but for others the whole of their lives and some of those memories very special.
+Philip had a very long and happy 85yrs and in those years he saw many changes from his early school years to the present day.
+Everyone who knew Philip will have memories of the time that he touched their lives, allbeit for some briefly, but for others the whole of their lives and some of those memories very special.
 He was a very special father, father in law, grandfather, great grandfather, brother, cousin, neighbour and friend.

 Philip attended St Michael’s school as did his brothers Tom and Byron, one thing he was proud of was at the age of nine being presented with the “juniors b form prize 1935/36” from the headmaster B C Robinson which he always kept.

 Philip also attended the Methodist church here in the village from a very young age and was given the honour of laying one of the foundation stones which every time passing by he would point out to the family with great pride the stone he laid with the words “that’s mine I laid that stone” and in circulation somewhere is a photograph of that occasion he had a strong and proud Methodist belief which he held through his life then 75 years later being given the honour of cutting the cake at the church buildings birthday celebration.